 Wake up early and hike into the forest to find elephants!
 Feed the animals fruit and help perform a health check.
 You will have the opportunity to spend all morning and afternoon observing the elephants and learning about them and their natural behavior.
 Enjoy lunch in the forest with the elephants, and leave for Chiang Mai by bus at 2 PM, arriving at 7 PM.

 Kindred Spirit Elephant Sanctuary offers a unique experience of hiking in the forest to find the elephants and observe their natural behaviors in their home environment.
 You must be physically fit to hike each day up and down mountains to get to the elephants.
-You are expected to wake up early in the morning and be prepared for a long hike into the forest.
-Hikes will usually return to the village around early afternoon.
+You are expected to wake up early for breakfast in the morning (7:30 AM) and be prepared for a hike into the forest at 8 AM.
+Hikes will usually return to the village around 12 PM.
 Tour package includes all transportation, accommodation, and meals in the village.